-It is our hope that pre-hospital and hospital professionals utilize these materials to further enhance their care of children.
+It is our hope that pre-hospital and hospital professionals, primary healthcare providers, public health department personnel, nonmedical volunteers, and mental health professionals will utilize these materials to further enhance the care of children during and after disasters.

 This educational activity is being presented without the provision of commercial support and without bias or conflict of interest from the course planners.